wyndhams/ga-project-4-backend/README.md

 # Project Overview

 This was my final project built on the Immersive Software Engineering course with General Assembly.
-It was a solo endeavour; all functionality within the site being coded by me from scratch over the course of a week.
+It was a solo endeavor; all functionality within the site being coded by me from scratch over the course of a week.

 Festi is a full-stack application designed to help users search for new music festivals for the summer months.
-This is the first project I have built using Django as the backend framework for api routing and using PostGreSQL to create the database of festivals.
+This is the first project I have built using Django as the backend framework for API routing and using PostGreSQL to create the database of festivals.
 The app leverages React as a frontend framework and implements Material UI and CSS for styling.

 Please find the full deployment of the app [here](https://festi-front-end.netlify.app/).